handmadecode/scent/README.md

 metrics.
 See the [Differences with JavaNCSS](#differences-with-javancss) section for more details on how Scent and JavaNCSS differ.

-Scent must compiled with at least Java 9, but can still be run with Java 8.
-It parses and collects metrics for source code up to and including language level 13.
+Scent must be compiled with at least Java 9, but can still be run with Java 8.
+It parses and collects metrics for source code up to and including language level 16.

 ## Contents